Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Introduction

-Fukaya's new observation, which was sketched in \cite{kf} and carried out in detail by Irie in \cite{ki2}, is that the new boundary component arising from compactifying the moduli space $\mathcal{N}(L,\beta)$ can be expressed in terms of string topology operations after pushing forward its virtual fundamental chain to the free loop space $\mathcal{L}L$.
-More precisely, for a suitable $L_\infty$-structure $(\ell_k)_{k\geq1}$ on the free loop space homology $H_\ast(\mathcal{L}L;\mathbb{R})$, there holds
+Fukaya's new observation, which was sketched in \cite{kf} and carried out in detail by Irie in \cite{ki2,ki3}, is that the new boundary component arising from compactifying the moduli space $\mathcal{N}(L,\beta)$ can be expressed in terms of string topology operations after pushing forward its virtual fundamental chain to the free loop space $\mathcal{L}L$.
+More precisely, for a suitable $L_\infty$-structure $(\ell_k)_{k\geq1}$ on the homology group $H_\ast(\mathcal{L}L;\mathbb{R})$, there holds

 where $[L]\in H_n(\mathcal{L}L;\mathbb{R})$ is the cycle of constant loops, and $x\in\widehat{H}_\ast(\mathcal{L}L;\mathbb{R})$ is a Maurer-Cartan element.
 Both of $x$ and $y$ lie in the \textit{completed} free loop space homology.
 Here, the completion is taken with respect to the energy filtration